veritasnz/drill-app/README.md

 -   Bugfixing
 -   Refactor logic
     -   Refactor Drill/Question/useDrill
+    -   Store more on _progressContext_.
+Create _state_ object that gets returned.
+Stop child components (LevelProgress, Level etc.) from performing needless data operations using the APIs that can instead be performed inside of _ProgressContextProvider_
 -   Rough testing
 -   Test cases for duplicate IDs (Vitest?)
 -   Fill out question content properly